synappser/AutoFocus/README.md

 #### Is this a pre-release?

-Yes, AutoRaise is currently in public beta.
+Yes, AutoFocus is currently in public beta.

 #### Is it free to download?

-Yes, AutoRaise is free while it's in beta.
+Yes, AutoFocus is free while it's in beta.

 #### What's the purpose of the "Handle Desktop as a window" option?